rigofekete/gator/README.md

 ## Database Setup

-You need a running PostgreSQL instance and an empty database. the app manages tables/migrations, not database creatons.
+You need a running PostgreSQL instance and an empty database.
+The app manages tables/migrations, not database creations.

 ### 1 - Create the gator database